 This exceptional program enables the student to graduate after five years with two degrees awarded at graduation: a B.S. in Business Administration with a concentration in public accounting and a Masters of Business Administration degree with accounting electives.
 The total program involves a minimum of 154 semester hours.
-The undergraduate core requirements are unchanged, except for two variations: BUS 530, Business Ethics, can be used to help satisfy the undergraduate core requirement in philosophy; and BUS 320, International Business, is not required.
+The undergraduate core requirements, business and college wide, are unchanged, except for four variations: BUS 530 Business Ethics can be used to help satisfy the undergraduate core requirement in philosophy; BUS 540 Quantitative Business Analysis for BUS 264 Management Science; BUS 599 Business Strategy and Policy for BUS 499 Business Strategy and Policy; and BUS 320 International Business is not required.
 (The international component of the five-year program is satisfied through completion of ACC 402 Multinational Accounting.)